Skip to main content

 This web browser app is just heaven!
 It has everything you need on just one screen.

 Another great feature is the possibility of using working symbols.
-Choose the right symbol that suits your lesson situation: collaborating, discussing, whispering or silence.
+Choose the symbol that suits your lesson situation: collaborating, discussing, whispering or silence.

 9. Keep the score